Venice dedicates entire island to VR (2017)

 by Edward Robles / Animation film / USA, UK / 6’ / Oculus Stand Up

-A short but moving animation where you are a dispatch officer in a police station when an emotional distress call comes in.
+Two episodes from an upcoming VR animation series, You are a dispatch officer in a police station when an emotional distress call comes in.

 Gomorrah VR – We Own The Streets